Meet the Instructors

-In my nineteen years of living in Japan I've experienced a wealth of priceless learning.
+In my twenty years of living in Japan I've experienced a wealth of priceless learning.
 But for me the quest for knowledge has only begun!
 Some 19 years ago I heard a man from Noda City, Japan say that we shouldn't teach martial arts, because then we bear the responsibility for that individual's life.
 So I never teach the art, I only offer an interpretation.

 Steve Thuillier 15th Dan

 I have been studying Bujinkan for the past 10 years and recently relocated from Southern California to the Pacific Northwest.
 I have been fortunate enough to make multiple trips to Japan to train with Hatsumi sensei and I continue to look to his teachings and inspiration as I continue this lifelong journey.
 I have found that Bujinkan is training for life that strengthens the mind, body, and spirit and I enjoy sharing my interpretation of the art with students of all levels.

 Zane Williams 10th Dan

 I was raised in the wilderness of the Cascade Mountains with no electricity or running water until the age of 12 (Well, water came first at around age 9, and electricity a few years later.)
 I moved to Seattle in 1997.
 My father – a hunter, musician, and a master builder – envisioned a self-sufficient homestead, removed from modern civilization, but equipped with modern day tools in order to continue its ever-evolving structure and features.

 I spent a long time looking for the perfect martial art, with the right blend of practicality and battle-tested effectiveness.
 My journey started in Idaho in the early '90s, studying Kantan-Kyo Jiu-jutsu and Wing Tsun Kung-fu.

 John has been studying this art off and on since 2000 and has recently made the journey to Japan.